Python3pkg/NSO-api/README.md

-# Penn New Student Orientation Python SDK
+# Penn New Student Orientation Python SDK [Depreciated as of August 2016]

 A quick ical parser to be used for NSO 2016 in place of an RSS Feed to list event times, locations, descriptions, etc.